 Horizon 3: Where to focus for long-term growth and future opportunities (5+ years)

 You’ll want to invest in initiatives that will have a long-term impact on your business, like finding new ways to connect with customers or expanding into new markets.
 Technologies that are likely to have a big impact in the coming years, like AI, blockchain, and robotics, can also be a good area of focus for this horizon of growth.

 What is the key to success at each stage?
 Focus on the Now, New, and Next

-Horizon 1: Superior and Excellent Execution for immediate impact and profitability (NOW)
+Horizon 1: Superior and Excellent Execution for immediate impact, profitability, and value creation (NOW)

-Horizon 2: Positional Advantage to ensure near-term growth (NEW)
+Horizon 2: Positional Advantage to ensure near-term growth and value creation (NEW)

-Horizon 3: Insight & Foresight to ensure long-term growth (NEXT)
+Horizon 3: Insight & Foresight to ensure long-term growth and value creation (NEXT)

 The Criticism of the Three Horizons Model

-According to Steve Blank's HBR articl in 2019, the world nowadays is more dynamic, and the 3 time horizons are no longer constrained by time.
+According to Steve Blank's HBR article in 2019, the world nowadays is more dynamic, and the 3-time horizons are no longer constrained by time.
 In particular, horizon 3 innovations can disrupt the status quo a lot faster than originally anticipated, especially when the time horizons are no longer constrained by time.

-The three-horizons growth framework is an effective strategy tool that helps companies think about the different opportunities for growth and where to focus to get the biggest impact.
+McKinseys three horizons growth framework is an effective innovation strategy tool that helps companies think about the different opportunities for growth and where to focus to get the biggest impact.